-where $s$ (resp. $n$) is the semisimple part (resp. nilpotent part) of $a_0$, and $\tau \in \mathfrak{t}_{\mathbb{F}_p}$ is the rational part of $s$, while $\sigma$ is the irrational part of $s$.
-By generalizing a classical calculation to positive characteristic, a tame $G$-connection is equivalent to a $G$-connection $d+B\frac{dz}{z}$, where $B=\sum_{i \geq 0}b_i z^i$, under the Gauge action such that $b_i$ lies in the generalied eigenspace of the operator $[b_0,-]$ with eigenvalue $i$ (see Lemma~\ref{standard form 1}).
-Therefore, we can assume that given a tame $G$-connection $d+A\frac{dz}{z}$, the term $a_i$ lies in the generalized eigenspace of the operator tor $[\tau,-]$ with eigenvalue $i$.
+where $s$ (resp. $n$) is the semisimple part (resp. nilpotent part) of $a_0$, and $\tau \in \mathfrak{t}_{\mathbb{F}_p}$ is called the \emph{rational} part of $s$, while $\sigma$ is called the \emph{irrational} part of $s$.
+By generalizing a classical calculation to positive characteristic, a logarithmic $G$-connection is equivalent to one in the form $d - B\frac{dz}{z}$ under the gauge action, where $B=\sum_{i \geq 0}b_i z^i$ such that $b_i$ lies in the generalized eigenspace of the operator $[b_0,-]$ with eigenvalue $i$ (see Lemma~\ref{standard form 1}).
+Therefore, we can assume that given a logarithmic $G$-connection $d - A\frac{dz}{z}$, the term $a_i$ lies in the generalized eigenspace of the operator tor $[\tau,-]$ with eigenvalue $i$.

-We first consider the case that the semisimple part of $a_0$ is irrational, i.e. $\tau=0$.
-Let ${\rm Locsys}^{tame}_{G,irr}(\mathbb{D})$ be the category of tame $G$-local systems $A\frac{dz}{z}$ on the formal disc $\mathbb{D}$ such that the semisimple part of the residual is irrational.
-We also define ${\rm Higgs}^{tame}_{G,irr}(\mathbb{D}')$ to be the category of tame $G$-Higgs bundles on the Frobenius twist of $\mathbb{D}$ such that the semisimple part of the residual is irrational.
-We prove that these two categories are equivalent (Proposition~\ref{standard form in irrational})
+We first consider the case that the semisimple part of $a_0$ is irrational, i.e. $\tau=0$. \begin{itemize} \item ${\rm Locsys}^{tame}_{G,irr}(\mathbb{D})$ is the category of tame $G$-local systems $(E,\nabla)$ on the formal disc $\mathbb{D}$ such that the semisimple part of the residue of $\nabla$ is irrational (under gauge action). \item ${\rm Higgs}^{tame}_{G,irr}(\mathbb{D}')$ is the category of logarithmic $G$-Higgs bundles $(E,\phi)$ on the Frobenius twist of $\mathbb{D}$ such that the semisimple part of the residue of $\phi$ is irrational (under adjoint action). \end{itemize} We prove that these two categories are equivalent (Proposition~\ref{standard form in irrational})